mathigon/textbooks/content/polyhedra/content.md

     p.caption Pyrite cube

 ::: column.grow
-Most __crystals__ have their atoms arranged in a regular grids consisting of [tetrahedra](gloss:tetrahedron), [cubes](gloss:cube) or [octahedra](gloss:octahedron).
+Most __crystals__ have their atoms arranged in a regular grid consisting of [tetrahedra](gloss:tetrahedron), [cubes](gloss:cube) or [octahedra](gloss:octahedron).
 When they crack or shatter, you can see these shapes on a larger scale.
 :::